malonnnn/RaceAgainstSpecificGhosts/README.md

   1. Load the map you want the ghost for
   (example: Winter 2021 - 25)

-  2. In the Scripts dropdown menu of Openplanet, choose "Ghost to Race"
+  2. In the Scripts dropdown menu of Openplanet, choose "Race Against Specific Ghost"

   3. In the popup window, put in the trackmania.io link of the ghost you want to race
   (example: <https://trackmania.io/api/download/ghost/5a1796df-557d-4aff-a44e-d473b1477e47>)